This post may contain affiliate links. Please read my disclosure policy.

-There’s nothing better than really sweet, fresh diced tomatoes and fresh basil with pasta.
+There’s nothing better than really sweet, fresh tomatoes, fresh basil and pasta.
 Or, let’s face it, simply devoured with olive oil and salt!

-You’ll need 3 pounds of fresh tomatoes for this sauce.
-Dip them in boiling water for 30 seconds and slip the skins off.
+You’ll need 3 pounds of fresh tomatoes to make pomodoro sauce.
+Dip them in boiling water for about 2 minutes, then slip the skins off.
 Chop them and proceed with the recipe.

 Pomodoro sauce variations

 I’ve kept this recipe as minimal as possible.
 But of course, you can season it up just they way you like it.